openreferral/specification/docs/initiative/index.md

 To promote these qualities, and hold ourselves accountable to them, we aim to build **_core coordination capacity_** that can support both the initiative as a whole as well as **_pilot projects_** with their own leadership structures.
 We also convene **_assemblies_** and **_workshops_** in which participants across our network come together to share learnings and set agendas for future development.

-**Stakeholders** include any intended beneficiary of Open Referral’s work, _as described by our [User Personas documentation](#types-of-use-and-user-personas)_. _(These types of beneficiary user groups consist of: help-seekers, help providers, database administrators, and data analysts.)_ _Practically, most stakeholder groups are represented in Open Referral by the organizations that serve them (service/referral providers, technology vendors)_. **Lead stakeholders** _are voluntary representatives of specific stakeholder groups who commit to the design, implementation, and/or evaluation of Open Referral’s protocols and products through resource data exchanges and associated projects – typically in the context of pilot projects_. _Lead stakeholders’ input is prioritized through all phases of Open Referral’s activities; in instances when Open Referral needs more insight to make a decision, we engage with lead stakeholders to solicit relevant feedback from their stakeholder communities._
+**Stakeholders** include any intended beneficiary of Open Referral’s work, as described by our [User Personas documentation](#types-of-use-and-user-personas).
+(These types of beneficiary user groups consist of: help-seekers, help providers, database administrators, and data analysts.)

+Practically, most stakeholder groups are represented in Open Referral by the organizations that serve them (service/referral providers, technology vendors).

+**Lead stakeholders** are voluntary representatives of specific stakeholder groups who commit to the design, implementation, and/or evaluation of Open Referral’s protocols and products through resource data exchanges and associated projects – typically in the context of pilot projects.

+Lead stakeholders’ input is prioritized through all phases of Open Referral’s activities; in instances when Open Referral needs more insight to make a decision, we engage with lead stakeholders to solicit relevant feedback from their stakeholder communities.

 **Global community of practice**: practitioners, experts, vendors, community leaders, etc.

 Open to all participants who share our vision and values, our network is primarily assembled in our [Google group](https://groups.google.com/g/openreferral/), [Slack team](https://openreferral.org/get-involved/join-our-slack-team/), [Github repo](https://github.com/openreferral), and other channels (blog, email list, etc).